Brandon Anderson, Cathy Birkeland, and Brad Faris recognized among Notable Gen X Leaders in Law.

 Ms. Birkeland has served in a variety of leadership roles throughout her tenure at the firm, including as Chicago’s Office Managing Partner and as Global Co-Chair of the Capital Markets Practice.
 Complementing her active practice, Ms. Birkeland mentors junior lawyers and passionately supports Latham’s commitment to diversity.
 She has served on the firm’s Global Diversity Leadership Committee, helped found the firm’s annual Women’s Leadership Academy, and is a spokesperson for diversity issues.

-Ms. Birkeland also contributes to the Chicago community, serving on the Board of Trustees of the Museum of Science & Industry and the Heart Leadership Council of the Ann and Robert H. Lurie Children’s Hospital of Chicago and the Chicago Board of Camp Kesem, a national organization that supports children through and beyond their parent’s cancer, and is a member of The Chicago Network.
+Ms. Birkeland also contributes to the Chicago community, serving on the Board of Trustees of the Museum of Science & Industry, the Board of Trustees for the Woman's Board of Rush University Medical Center, the Heart Leadership Council of the Ann and Robert H. Lurie Children’s Hospital of Chicago, and is a member of The Chicago Network.